AndyHunt66/crossword_tools/README.md

-         abnir6:.r    -- Same as above, but the xword section only specifies as many characters as it needs to :br....      -- find all 6 letter words that start with br abnisr7-9:br -- find all the 7,8 and 9 letter words that include all the letters abnisr and that start with br abnisr5-8:.a -- Like abnisr7-9:br but including words shorter than the number of anagram letters provided
+         abnir6:.r    -- Same as above, but the xword section only specifies as many characters as it needs to :br....      -- find all 6 letter words that start with br abnisr7-9:br -- find all the 7,8 and 9 letter words that include all the letters abnisr and that start with br abnisr5-8:.a -- Like abnisr7-9:br but including words shorter than the number of anagram letters provided abnis6~r     -- All 6-letter words that include abnis but no word with r in it - this probably won't cope with duplicated letters very well
 ## Console
 - `java uk.me.andrewhunt.crossword.Main console ./index_directory`